-One of the best parts of being a Yellow Jacket is that we have not only one, but two iconic mascots: The Ramblin Reck and of course, Buzz the Yellow Jacket.
+One of the best parts of being a Yellow Jacket is that we have not only one, but two iconic mascots: The Ramblin Reck and Buzz the Yellow Jacket.
 We all know and love the hilarious and energetic Yellow Jacket that pumps up the crowds at sporting events and lifts up the spirits of Tech students.
 A lot has happened to make Buzz what he is today.

 The story behind our Yellow Jacket symbol dates back to the early 1900’s when our first athletic teams were fielded.
-They had yet to choose an official name so sports writers had taken to giving us nicknames such as The Engineers, the Blacksmiths, the Techs, and the Golden Tornadoes, but the school didn’t officially take up any of these names.
+They had yet to choose an official name, so sports writers had taken to giving us nicknames such as The Engineers, the Blacksmiths, the Techs, and the Golden Tornadoes, but the school didn’t officially take up any of these names.
 It was actually actual yellow jackets that our fans wore in support of our team that gave us the name we go by now.
 The term Yellow Jackets was used to describe our fans, and in 1905, John Heisman declared that he wanted our team to be known as the Georgia Tech Yellow Jackets.

 It wasn’t until the 1970’s that a human yellow jacket made its first appearance.
 In 1972, equipped with a homemade costume, Judy McNair began performing at football games.
 By 1980, the President of Ramblin’ Reck Club, Mark Loch, received approval from the cheerleading advisor and a grant from SGA to help fund a custom Yellow Jacket costume, equipped with black and yellow fur, white gloves, black tights, and Converse high-tops.
 The grant also helped send the first official Buzz, Rickie Bland, to mascot camp at Virginia Tech.
 Buzz officially made his first appearance as a member of the cheerleading squad on October 11, 1980.
 Rickie Bland brought Buzz to life and set the standard to make Buzz what he is today.
 Over the years, Buzz has become a staple at Tech athletic events.
 His antics keep us constantly laughing and he is the envy of all mascots.
 Nowadays, several students split the duties of performing as Buzz and keep their identities a secret until graduation in order to maintain the tradition of Buzz as one of our beloved mascots!